warnov/agentic-webgen/README.md

 ### Deploy Azure Required Components

 We have included the [infra](./infra) folder from where you can deploy all the necessary Azure infrastructure components for this solution.
-Please check its [readme](./infra/README.md).
+Please check its [readme](./infra/README.md) for detailed instructions on deployment.

 The infrastructure includes: